Perception: Understanding Its Power

 Who is right or wrong?
 If we are talking about food and its nature, we are all wrong.
 We are not recognizing reality.
 And what is the main cause?
 Mistaken perception is based upon the self — it is always involved with “me” or “my” or “mine.”
 Our perceptions are “my interpretations.”
 The label good or bad that we put on the food is how it seems to “me.”

 There is a duality.
-We divide everything into me and other.
+We divide everything into me and others.
 It is a false dichotomy that we are creating.
-We see people as good or bad, horrible or saintly.
+We see people as good or bad, horrible, or saintly.
 But this is mistaken.
 Yes, everything and everybody manifests differently, but everything is pure.
 Everybody outside is different, but we only look at the outside and don’t think about the inherent nature.

-We ourselves are pure by nature, but we are making the mistake of only tending to see the negative side and not realizing the good nature that lies within.
+We ourselves are pure by nature!
+Think how promising that message is!
+But, unfortunately, we are making the mistake of only tending to see the negative side and not realizing the good nature that lies within.
 With a recognition that our nature is truly good, then we can have hope.
-We can see that we have potential.
-It is a big help to realize that we each have this good center because it can encourage us to work!
-We can then understand that we have the potential to achieve a higher level.
-We can then truly enter the path of Dharma.
+We can see that we have the potential.